Ipratropium bromide

-Ipratropium bromide, sold under the trade name Atrovent among others, is a type of anticholinergic (SAMA: short acting muscarinic antagonist) medication which opens up the medium and large airways in the lungs.
-It is used to treat the symptoms of chronic obstructive pulmonary disease and asthma.
+Ipratropium bromide, sold under the trade name Atrovent among others, is a type of anticholinergic medication which is applied by different routes: inhaler, nebulizer, or nasal spray, for different reasons.

+The inhalant opens up the medium and large airways in the lungs.
+It is used to treat the symptoms of chronic obstructive pulmonary disease (COPD) and asthma.
 It is used by inhaler or nebulizer.
 Onset of action is typically within 15 to 30 minutes and lasts for three to five hours.

+The nasal spray prevents the glands in the nose from producing large amounts of fluid.
+It is used to treat rhinorrhea (runny nose) caused by allergic rhinitis, nonallergic rhinitis, and the common cold.
+It is used by metered-dose manual pump spray.
+Onset of action is within an hour.

-Common side effects include dry mouth, cough, and inflammation of the airways.
+Common side effects of inhalant use include dry mouth, cough, inflammation of the airways, and shortness of breath.
 Potentially serious side effects include urinary retention, worsening spasms of the airways, and a severe allergic reaction.
 It appears to be safe in pregnancy and breastfeeding.
 Ipratropium is a short-acting muscarinic antagonist, which works by causing smooth muscles to relax.

+Common side effects of nasal spray may include headache, dry nose, dry mouth or throat, nasal or throat irritation, nosebleeds, bad taste in mouth, nausea, dizziness, or constipation.
+Potentially serious side effects are unusual, but include severe allergic reaction, eye pain or change in vision, or urinary retention.
+It is considered safe during pregnancy, but it can pass into breast milk and may harm a nursing baby.

 Ipratropium bromide was patented in 1966, and approved for medical use in 1974.
 It is on the World Health Organization's List of Essential Medicines, the most important medicines needed in a health system.
 Ipratropium is available as a generic medication.
-In 2020, it was the 312th most commonly prescribed medication in the United States, with more than 900thousand prescriptions.
+In 2023, it was the 268th most commonly prescribed medication in the United States, with more than 900,000 prescriptions.

 Medical uses

-Ipratropium is administered by inhalation for the treatment of chronic obstructive pulmonary disease (COPD) and asthma exacerbation.
+Ipratropium as an inhalant can be used for the treatment of chronic obstructive pulmonary disease (COPD) and asthma exacerbation.
 It is supplied in a canister for use in an inhaler or in single dose vials for use in a nebulizer.

 It is also used to treat and prevent minor and moderate bronchial asthma, especially asthma that is accompanied by cardiovascular system diseases, as it has been shown to produce fewer cardiovascular side effects.

 Combination with beta-adrenergic agonists increases the dilating effect on the bronchi, as when ipratropium is combined with salbutamol (albuterol — USAN) under the trade names Combivent (a non-aerosol metered-dose inhaler or MDI) and Duoneb (nebulizer) for the management of COPD and asthma, and with fenoterol (trade names Duovent and Berodual N) for the management of asthma.

-Ipratropium as a nasal solution sprayed into the nostrils can reduce rhinorrhea but will not help nasal congestion.
+Ipratropium as a nasal solution sprayed into the nostrils can reduce rhinorrhea (runny nose) but will not help nasal congestion.
+It is supplied in a metered-dose manual pump spray.